-After a bit of convincing, from Mark and a few experiences I had read from other people’s review of the climb, I was all set to join the team.
+After a bit of convincing, from Mark and a few experiences I had read from other people’s reviews of the climb, I was all set to join the team.
 We set out at 7:30 am for our drive to the Lake Naivasha region where Mount Longonot is located.
 It was not a drive for the faint-hearted but Mark handled it like a true expert!
 I was very impressed.

-We arrived at the Mount Longonot Gate at about 9:30 am after making a stop to drop off Blue and another to admire the views of the Great Rift Valley.
+We arrived at Mount Longonot Gate at about 9:30 am after making a stop to drop off Blue and another to admire the views of the Great Rift Valley.
 Depending on when you leave Nairobi, the journey could be a little shorter than two hours.

 Hiking Mount Longonot, Kenya

-The hike got harder and harder and I kept reminding myself about the trip advisor review I read from a 50 year old who described herself as ‘unfit’.
+The hike got harder and harder and I kept reminding myself about the trip advisor review I read from a 50-year-old who described herself as ‘unfit’.
 If she could get to the top, then so could I!

 So I trudged on.
 As we got higher, my breaths became more stable but now my physical strength was dwindling.
 I set my sight to the hut atop the hill.
 “Almost there”, I kept telling myself.
 “Almost there”.

 After an hour, we got to the rim of the crater.
 We took in the gorgeous views, excited to have made it thus far, grateful to be in that moment.
 But our hike was far from over…